dobromir-hristov/vuecommunity/docs/guide/learning/blogs-and-articles.md

 The list below includes some of the best resources for general web development articles as well as specialized Vue blogs.

+## The Vue Point
+[The Vue Point](https://medium.com/the-vue-point) is the official Vue.js blog on Medium.
+Expect articles directly from the Vue Core team or Evan You himself about new features, upcoming updates and more.

 ## Vue.js Developers

 [Vue.js Developers](http://vuejsdevelopers.com/) is a blog originally started by Anthony Gore and is one of best resources for both beginner and seasoned Vue developers.
 Nowadays it's maintained by Anthony along with a community of writers, pushing articles on a weekly basis.
 Users are also able to submit articles, that get published after a reviewing process.